bor0/gidti/manuscript/chapter5.md

 ### 5.1.8.
 Strict evaluation

+I> ### Definition 4
+I>
-Idris evaluates parameters in a strict fashion, where Haskell does that lazily.
-Lazy evaluation means that parameters are evaluated only when necessary, and strict evaluation means that all parameters are evaluated on a function call.
+I> Lazy evaluation means that parameters are evaluated only when necessary.
+Conversely, strict evaluation means that all parameters are evaluated on a function call.
 As an example:

+Idris evaluates parameters in a strict fashion[^ch5n3].

 ```
 ifThenElse : Bool -> a -> a -> a